fazo96/telecommander/README.md

 - Chat in groups and in private (it also marks messages as read when you read them)
 - Know when you have unread messages
 - Do everything __completely in the terminal, even via ssh__ using only the keyboard
-- Do everything (except writing, duh) using only the mouse!
+- Do everything (except writing messages, duh) using only the mouse, in the terminal!
 - Navigate your contact and chat list
 - Scroll back to view old messages

 Waht's missing for version _0.1.0_ (__Almost done!__):

 - View who's online and when was the last time they logged in
-- Testing and tying up loose ends in user interface and code quality

 What's missing (for future versions up to 1.0)